msalib123/course/CodeBook.md

 -mean and -sd were replaced respectively with with Mean and Std in the measurements below

+mean(value) column name created for eacch variable as mean of variable

 Identifiers

 subject - The ID of the test subject